 In line seven the speaker hinges her whole life on her listener.
 She states that she does not live when she cannot see “thee.”
 The “days,” and “nights,” that pass while she is not with them are lifeless hours spent “with the dead.”
 She has so little life in her, so little will to live, that she might as well be dead when this person is not around.

-The relationship is affecting all aspects of her being and at this point in the poem the reader might stop to think whether this is a healthy situation to be in.
+The relationship is affecting all aspects of her being and at this point in Epiphany, the reader might stop to think whether this is a healthy situation to be in.
 Her life seems to be totally rearranged by even the thoughts of her partner, she does not have the control she would have over herself without them there.

 Whether the relationship is healthy or not, the speaker still has two additional ways that she is being changed by the connection.

-When she speaks, or attempts to “talk sense,” she is unable to.
+When she speaks or attempts to “talk sense,” she is unable to.
 The repetition of the phrases, “when words, when words” and “sightless of you, sightless of thee” make more sense after reading this line.
 Not only has Duffy chosen to repeat them for emphasis but also to highlight her, or her speaker’s, inability to communicate clearly.

 Words are to the speaker, “the cauls of the unsaid.”
-A “caul” can be defined as a confining, and close fitting hairpiece worn by a woman.
+A “caul” can be defined as a confining, and close-fitting hairpiece worn by a woman.
 The “cauls” that contain her words feel restricting and act as barriers to clear speech.
 The “caul” that is affecting her is her love and constant dwelling on her unnamed listener.

 The poem concludes with two final lines that throw darkness on the relationship.
-Up until this point the reader has had no reason to doubt whether the feelings are reciprocated, but in the final lines there is some concern.
+Up until this point, the reader has had no reason to doubt whether the feelings are reciprocated, but in the final lines, there is some concern.

 The narrator speaks of “belief” and how she can’t “believe when belief / is a light gone out yet burning.”
 It seems as if the speaker’s object of affection may not be as considerate or responsive in their love as she is in hers.
 She is unable to believe in this person when that belief is a “light gone out.”
 It no longer lights her or gives her peace.
 Yet still, the light, she states, is “yet burning.”
 This double negative shows the conflict in the speaker’s heart.
-She knows she should not believe in this person but within her she is still nursing a small amount of hope.
+She knows she should not believe in this person but within her, she is still nursing a small amount of hope.
 That hope, or belief, changes quickly from “gold” to “red.”
 It is at once gold: warm and comforting, and then red: passionately needy and angry at the fact that she’s doubting at all.

 About Carol Ann Duffy

 Carol Ann Duffy was born in Scotland in 1955 and grew up around her four younger brothers.
 She went to school at Liverpool University and received a degree in Philosophy.
-Throughout her life she has worked as a reviewer, critic, and editor of anthologies, alongside her publishing of numerous books of poetry.
+Throughout her life, she has worked as a reviewer, critic, and editor of anthologies, alongside her publishing of numerous books of poetry.
 She was made Britain’s Poet Laureate in May of 2009, and is the first lesbian poet to ever hold this position.